Research

 Working Papers

 Made with AI: Consumer Engagement with Social Media Containing AI Disclosures (with Steve Carney and Stephanie Tully).
-Under Review
+(R&R Journal of Consumer Research)

 - Abstract